yerty

 How many people are in your position?

 Unfair dismissal is by far the largest category of tribunal claim.
-In Q2 2025/26 (July to September 2025), 4,766 unfair dismissal complaints were filed, making up 52% of all single claims that quarter.
+In Q3 2025/26 (October to December 2025, provisional), 5,481 unfair dismissal complaints were filed, making up 53% of all single claims that quarter.

 Quarter Unfair dismissal complaints Share of all claims